-- your circumstances change. - you have agreed to undertake Employability Skills Training to meet your mandatory activity requirement - you're no longer required to complete Employability Skills Training - a Capability Interview or Capability Assessment requires you to do new activities.
+- your circumstances change. - you have agreed to undertake Employability Skills Training to meet your activity requirement - you're no longer required to complete Employability Skills Training - a Capability Interview or Capability Assessment requires you to do new activities.

 A notification will be sent to you and an alert will appear under 'your tasks' on your Workforce Australia Online account.
-You have up to 5 business days 'think time' to consider and agree to the updated Job Plan.
+You have up to 2 business days 'think time' to consider and agree to the updated Job Plan.

-Note: You can only update your Job Plan if you don't have any outstanding compliance action.
-You may have compliance action if you haven't met your obligations - for example, if you haven't met your points targets or job search requirement.
+Note: You can only update your Job Plan if you don't have any outstanding compliance.
+You may have compliance action if you haven't met your obligations - for example, if you haven't met your points targets or mandatory job searches.
 If you haven't addressed the compliance action within 28 days, you will be exited from Workforce Australia Online and your Centrelink payment may be impacted.
 If you have any concerns, contact the Digital Services Contact Centre.

-4.4 Meeting your points target and job search requirement
+4.3 Meeting your points target and job search requirement

-As part of your mutual obligation requirements, you generally have a points requirement, which includes a points target and a job search requirement This means you'll need to earn a minimum number of points and undertake a number of job searches as agreed (usually 4), for each monthly points reporting period.
+As part of your mutual obligation requirements, you may have a points requirement, which includes a points target and a minimum job search requirement This means you'll need to earn a set number of points and apply for the number of jobs you agreed to apply (usually 4), for each points reporting period.
 See a flow chart of your Points Based Activation System.

-If you have a points target and job search requirement, you need to complete both, or your Centrelink payment may be put on hold.
+If you have a points target and job search requirement, you need to complete both or your Centrelink payment maybe put on hold.
 You will need to sign in through myGov to see this information on your Workforce Australia homepage.

-The maximum points target for each points reporting period is 100 including 4 job searches.
+The maximum points target for each points reporting period is 100 and generally includes 4 job searches.
 Your points target may be automatically reduced in some circumstances, for example if you:

-- live in an area with fewer job opportunities - have a partial work capacity (15-29 hours per week) - are a principal carer parent with a child aged 6 years or over - are 55 years or over.
+- live in a specific area we have identified as having fewer job opportunities

+- have a reduced work capacity

+- are a principal carer parent

+- are 55 years or over.

-The Digital Services Contact Centre can also adjust your points target and your job search requirement based on your temporary circumstances such as illness, access to transport, or family and caring responsibilities.
+The Digital Services Contact Centre can also change your points target and your job search requirement based on your temporary circumstances such as illness, access to transport, or family and caring responsibilities.
 It is important to contact the Digital Services Contact Centre if you have circumstances that may impact your ability to meet your mutual obligations.

 You earn points by reporting the tasks and activities you've done.
 You won't be able to meet your points target unless you also meet your job search requirement if you have one.
-You can choose the tasks and activities to meet your points target and that support your employment journey.
+You can choose the tasks and activities you can do to meet your points target.
 These can include paid work, study, attending a job interview, updating your profile, or doing online learning modules on Workforce Australia website.

-13: Example of the 'Report and earn points' screen
+Figure 13: Example of the 'Report and earn points' screen

-You can do more than the minimum number of Job Searches you are required to do in a points reporting period.
+You can do more than the minimum number of Job Searches in a points reporting period.
 These additional Job Searches will earn points and contribute to your Points Requirement.

-You can only meet your points requirement (if you have one), if you complete the number of job searches shown on your Workforce Australia Online homepage.
+You can only meet your points requirement (if you have one), if you complete the minimum number of job searches.